Silviu-Surcica/preview-docs_feedback-api/feedback/create.rst

 POST feedback/create.json
 =================================================

-Sends Feedback along with a Direct Message (DM) to a specified user.
+Sends Feedback prompt along with a Direct Message (DM) to a specified user.
 The DM message is required.
 Sending Feedback inherits the Direct Message restrictions and behavior from `POST direct_messages/new <https://dev.twitter.com/rest/reference/post/direct_messages/new>`_.

 Resource Infromation